esp-rs/esp-idf-template/README.md

 cargo generate https://github.com/esp-rs/esp-idf-template cargo
 ```

-The command will prompt you for a few parameters
+The command will display a few prompts:
 - `Project Name`: Name of the crate.
 - `Which MCU to target?`: SoC model, e.g. `esp32`, `esp32s2`, `esp32c3` etc.
 - `STD support`: When `true` (default), adds support for the [Rust Standard Library](https://doc.rust-lang.org/std/).
 Otherwise, a `no_std` [Rust Core Library](https://doc.rust-lang.org/core/index.html) crate would be created.